Surfing on a Rocket

 "Surfing on a Rocket" is a song by French electronic music duo Air from their third studio album, Talkie Walkie (2004).
 It was released on 9 August 2004 as the album's second single and features additional vocals by singer Lisa Papineau.
 In the United States, "Surfing on a Rocket" was released as an EP on 19 October 2004.
 The track also appears on the soundtrack to the football video game FIFA Football 2005.

+Music video

 The accompanying music video was directed by Antoine Bardou-Jacquet and Romain Guillon.